Award nominations are accepted year-round.

 Nominees’ work should be conducted in or related to the state of Idaho.
 That means the person may live and work in Idaho or the work that he/she has done is of specific value or interest to Idahoans.
-Nominees need not be members of the Idaho Academy of science or even professional scientists so long as their accomplishments are clearly scientific or in the realm of science education.
+Nominees need not be members of the Idaho Academy of Science and Engineering or even professional practitioners so long as their accomplishments are clearly STEM-related or in the realm of STEM education.
 Generally, nominees must be living at the time of their nomination . . . only in truly exceptional cases would the Academy consider giving an award posthumously.
 Other than these conditions, any individual who has contributed substantially to science/engineering or to science communication is eligible for one of these awards.

 Nominations must be typed and submitted electronically or in quadruplicate (four hard copies) via US Mail.
 All should include the following information: